sumn2u/learn-javascript/en/interview-questions/intermediate-level.md

 ### 8.1.
 What are JavaScript classes?

 **Answer:** Classes are templates for creating objects.
 They encapsulate data and logic that works with the data.
-Before ES6, the concept of classes in JavaScript was nonexistent.
-Similar behavior was achieved using constructor functions and prototypes.
-Classes in JavaScript are built on prototypes but have some unique syntax and semantics, which offer a cleaner way to create and manage objects.

 ### 8.2.
-Class members and class properties
+What are class members?

 **Answer:** Class members refer to the methods and fields within a class.